andy-byers/CalicoDB/doc/design.md

 Each time the database file is `fsync()`'d, the `recovery_lsn` is updated to match the oldest `record_lsn` for a dirty cached page.
 Every change before this point must be safely on disk.
 Then, the `recovery_lsn` is checked against the WAL segments to determine if any can be removed.
-Finally, the `checkpoint_lsn` is the LSN of the most-recent checkpoint record (the special delta record mentioned in [WAL](#wal)).
+Finally, the `commit_lsn` is the LSN of the most-recent commit record (the special delta record mentioned in [WAL](#wal)).
 This value is saved in the database file header and is used to determine how the logical contents of the database should look.
-The database must ensure that there is always enough information in the WAL to revert to the most-recent checkpoint.
+The database must ensure that there is always enough information in the WAL to revert to the most-recent commit.